rage/programming-23/data/part-5/3-dictionary.md

 </sample-output>

-**NB:** the same principles covered [here](/part-5/2-references#using-lists-as-parameters-in-functions) regarding lists also hold for dictionaries passed as arguments.
+**NB:** the principles regarding lists covered [here](/part-5/2-references#using-lists-as-parameters-in-functions) also hold for dictionaries passed as arguments.

 If you have trouble completing this exercise, the [visualisation tool](http://www.pythontutor.com/visualize.html#mode=edit) might help you understand what your code is or isn't doing.